diego-80/aliss/README.md

 NOTE: ALISS is great for long-term tracking of scores and statistics, but the Inference bit of her name means she is no susbstitute for a good Senior Head Chief Regional Supervising Referee.
 Final rulings are up to the SHCRSR.

+TECHNICAL STUFF AND HOW TO USE:
+Written in Python 3.8
+For greatest reliability, replace the template images ("jack.jpg," "green.jpg," and "red.jpg") with respective templates created with your own balls using the code in "image_avg" on this same  GitHub profile (diego-80).

+"aliss.py," and the template images (either yours or the provided ones) should all be in the same directory.
+Also in this directory should be a subdirectory containing input images and a subdirectory where the output images should be placed (these can be the same).
+Specify these subdirectories from the command line in the order "/input /output," write them directly into the code in main(), or simply name the respective subdirectories "input" and "output" and the code's defaults will kick in.

+The final score based on one image per round will be printed to the console.
+A long-term tracking system which will cooperate with ALISS to aggregate scores and statistics over time is currently in development.